one-ware/one-ware.com/docs/studio/04-plugins/03-write-plugin/index.md

 }
 ```

-> Replace `<full-path-to-OneWareStudio.exe>` with the actual path to your OneWareStudio executable.
+> Replace `<path-to-your-OneWareStudio-executable>` with the actual path to your OneWareStudio executable.

 #### 3. Add a Build Task